evan-scales/311Project/README.md

 ### To test a zero-threaded example (should default to 1 thread), run:
 make test0t_hash

+### To test a ridiculously-many-threaded example (should default to 32 threads), run:
+make test64t_hash

 ### To test a large (2500 commands) file on four threads, run:
 make testlarge_hash